Mitchell-Borders/Indoor_Path_Finding/README.md

 # Indoor_Path_Finding
-A path finding algorithm to optimize the most amount of time spent walking indoors in the winter on campus at NDSU.
+A path finding algorithm to limit the amount of time spent walking outdoors in the winter on campus at NDSU.